mipwise/mip-puzzles/README.md

-# Mip Master Fun Puzzles
+# Mip Wise Fun Puzzles
-This is a collection of fun puzzles proposed to the Mip Master community to be solved using MIP.
+This is a collection of fun puzzles proposed to the Mip Wise community to be solved using MIP.

 Most of the puzzles proposed here can be solved with logic in traditional ways,